 General-use system-An individual screening system that delivers an effective dose equal to or less than 25 μ rem (0.25 μ Sv) per screening.
 Given proper justification and certain restrictions, general-use systems may be operated without specific controls that would limit the number of individuals scanned or the number of scans per individual in a year.

-Handheld X-ray system-A portable instrument designed to operate when held in the hand, such as a hand-held XRF analytical device.
+Handheld radiation-producing device-A portable device designed to operate when held in the hand, such as a hand-held XRF analytical device.